 Effectiveness of feedback in reducing water and energy use in residence hall showers

 Showers require significant amounts of water and energy (for water heating) and present opportunities for greater efficiency and conservation.
 Literature often highlights the importance of financial incentives in promoting conservation behavior; however, students in residence halls lack the financial incentive to change shower durations.
-We are examining the effectiveness of feedback in promoting water (and associated energy) conservation behaviors in University Housing showers.
+We examine the effectiveness of feedback in promoting water (and associated energy) conservation behaviors in University Housing showers.

 Shower water meter with visualization app (source: getpani.com)